kflak/stealingfire/README.md

-# Prime Mover
+# Stealing Fire

-SuperCollider code for the sound score of the contemporary dance performance Prime Mover by Norwegian/Estonian choreographer duo Külli Roosna and Kenneth Flak.
-The evening-length performance will premiere in Bærum Kulturhus in October 2018.
+SuperCollider code for the sound score of the contemporary dance performance Stealing Fire by Norwegian/Estonian choreographer duo Külli Roosna and Kenneth Flak.

 ## Dependencies
 - SC3-plugins